KenyonPrater/ExecBot/README.md

 # ExecBot
 ### Arbitrary code execution for fun

-listen I cannot emphisize enough how much you should not run this telegram bot.
+listen I cannot emphasize enough how much you should not run this telegram bot.
 There is nothing stopping somebody from happening across your bot's account while it's running and doing anything to your laptop and any files on it.